mopidy/mopidy/docs/api/js.rst

 Example to get started with
 ===========================

-1. Make sure that you've installed all dependencies required by :ref:`ext-http`.

-2. Create an empty directory for your web client.

-3. Change the :confval:`http/static_dir` config value to point to your new directory.

-4. Start/restart Mopidy.
+1. Follow :ref:`devenv` to get a Mopidy and Mopidy extension development environment up and running.

+2. Follow :ref:`extensiondev` to create a new empty Mopidy extension.

+3. Use the :ref:`http-server-api` to serve a directory containing your extension's static HTML, CSS, and JavaScript.

-5. Create a file in the directory named ``index.html`` containing e.g. "Hello, world!".
+4. Create a file in your extension's static files directory named ``index.html`` containing the text "Hello, world!".

-6. Visit http://localhost:6680/ to confirm that you can view your new HTML file there.
+5. Visit http://localhost:6680/ and browse to your extension to confirm that you can view your new HTML file there.

-7. Include Mopidy.js in your web page:
+6. Include Mopidy.js in your web page:

    .. code-block:: html

        <script type="text/javascript" src="/mopidy/mopidy.min.js"></script>

-8. Add one of the following Mopidy.js examples of how to queue and start playback of your first playlist either to your web page or a JavaScript file that you include in your web page.
+7. Add one of the following Mopidy.js examples of how to queue and start playback of your first playlist either to your web page or a JavaScript file that you include in your web page.